What to Do with Elderly Parents: 8 Steps to Loving Care and Support

 This empowers them and reduces resistance.
 Sometimes, external support helps navigate tricky situations.
 A geriatric care manager can mediate conflicts and offer professional guidance.

 Compromise is key.
-If Dad insists on mowing the lawn, suggest he use a riding mower instead of push mower.
+If Dad insists on mowing the lawn, suggest he use a riding mower instead of a push mower.
 For medication compliance, try pill organizers or reminders rather than nagging.

 Patience and creativity go far in finding solutions that work for everyone.
 Remember – the goal is your parent’s wellbeing, not winning arguments.